Calculating Child Support Payments In NY

 How Much is Child Support in Dutchess County?

 In the state of New York, non-custodial parents are oftentimes required to pay custodial parents periodic child support payments to help with the cost of raising a child.
 Determining child support is an important part of divorce negotiations, though these payments are also needed in situations where children are born out of wedlock to single parents.
-These payments can be ordered to be made on a weekly, biweekly, monthly, or bimonthly basis and will vary in amounts depending on several different factors.

 Child support payments are determined by the following: